Dr Abdul Khan BDS, MSc, FDS, RCPS GDC No: 74197

 Dr Khan was at Imperial College NHS Trust from 1995 to 2012.
 His main roles included conducting out-patient clinics, performing all aspects of oral and maxillofacial surgery (excluding oncology), dentoalveolar surgery and oral maxillofacial trauma.

 Dr Khan was involved with the supervision of the MSc surgical sciences course at Imperial College.
 He was also a lead surgeon in the Department of Oral and Maxillofacial surgery at Charing Cross Hospital.
 In addition, he was the UK director of the American Institute of Implant Dentistry.

 He is actively involved in teaching junior doctors at the hospital and within primary care settings.

-Patients just beginning to think about dental implant treatment may find it helpful to attend a complimentary preliminary consultation with Dr Ahlowalia.
+Patients just beginning to think about dental implant treatment may find it helpful to attend a preliminary consultation with Dr Khan.
 This discussion will help you consider the options for treating your dental problems and decide whether to proceed with implants.

 Once you have decided in principle that you want implant treatment, the next step is to undergo comprehensive oral examinations & x-rays which will help us prepare an ideal plan for your treatment.

 Any treatment that needs to precede the implant treatment is first carried out.
 This might include extracting any remaining teeth that are beyond recovery.
 If required, bone grafting and any other preparatory surgery is undertaken.
 Following surgery, a period of healing will be necessary, after which the patient normally attends a review to check that the results are satisfactory to proceed with implant placement.
 It is also possible that no preparatory treatment will be required in your case.